 You know, when my husband of 14 years first abandoned our family (the first time), my kids and I ended up in a homeless shelter.
-He would end up coming back, claiming to be saved, and I would take him back almost instantly.
+He would end up coming back, claiming to be saved, and I would trust and take him back almost instantly.
 Over time, I learned how good he is at playing the part of a Christian.
 I learned in my own life how easy it is to think I was saved, when I really wasn’t, and then lived with a husband who claimed salvation and deceived many PURPOSELY.

 But, as God would have it, I had TRULY given my life to the Lord now at that point and I thought that by my husband coming back, it was a gift from God, putting our family back together.

 What I didn’t know at the time, was that my husband, was still not saved, just good at faking.
 He would go on to leave us yet again, and again, and again.
 Until I finally put a stop to it, not willing to believe the new salvation card anymore.
 And I wondered, why God would allow all of this to happen to ME.

 I was the good one.
 I was the godly one.
 I was the one who is on fire for the Lord, truly trying to make my marriage and everything else in my life work.
 I’m an all or nothing person.
 I have two switches.
 On and off. lol.
 That’s it.
 There’s no middle ground with me.
 So, if I say I’m committed to my marriage, I was all in.
 810% in.